 The government had proposed to achieve 100 GW of solar energy by Fiscal 2022, of which 40 GW was proposed to be added under rooftop-based solar systems.
 This was extended to Fiscal 2026.
 However, it is estimated that approximately 11.1 GW of rooftop capacity was installed till August 2023, with approximately 2,201 MW added in five months of Fiscal 2024 so far as against approximately 1,568 MW of ground-mounted solar projects.
 Additions are seen across Gujarat and Karnataka accounting for 61% of total additions.
 These additions are also 2.5 times the additions in first six months of Fiscal 2022.
 The expansion of the market can be attributed to several factors, including increased consumer awareness, advancements in technology, and proactive subsidy initiatives implemented by both central and state governments.
 Additionally, Chinese solar module prices have reached a historic low, standing at just US$ 0.20 per Wp, which is expected to stimulate growth in solar power capacity.

 The capacity addition in Fiscal 2023 was largely driven by robust additions under the residential rooftop segment, especially in Gujarat driven by Surya Gujarat solar rooftop scheme, closely followed by Maharashtra at 516 MW driven by rooftop subsidy scheme.
 These two states accounted for 58% of the total 2.2 GW additions in Fiscal 2023.
 Capacity additions in Fiscal 2023 were approximately 19% lower than in fiscal 2022 owing to policy changes and surging cost of modules as the imposition of the BCD and the ALMM mandate for rooftop solar projects added to the volatility in solar module prices and supply in the market.
 Further, the 40% subsidy for 3KW projects announced by the Haryana government, also supported overall capacity additions.
-Most of the additions were under the capex model with states empaneling vendors & commissioning the allocated capacities under MNRE Phase II of the rooftop solar program.
+Most of the additions were under the capex model with states empanelling vendors & commissioning the allocated capacities under MNRE Phase II of the rooftop solar program.

 The rooftop solar segment in India is dominated by Commercial & Industrial (“C&I”) consumers, accounting for over 75% to 80% of the total market.
-Some of the reasons for their dominance are availability of large rooftop space, higher electricity consumption, increasing electricity costs, favorable economics, strong thrust on sustainability and increasing awareness.
+Some of the reasons for their dominance are availability of large rooftop space, higher electricity consumption, increasing electricity costs, favourable economics, strong thrust on sustainability and increasing awareness.

-Nevertheless, rooftop solar projects have attracted interest from players in the entire solar value chain, ranging from module manufacturers (Tata Power Solar, Waaree Energies, Vikram Solar, etc.) to system integrators (Rays Power, Jackson Engineers) and independent power producers (Fourth Partner, Amplus, Cleanmax, Azure Power, SunEdison, Mahindra Solar, Radiance etc.) owing to falling costs and favorable regulatory policies in key states (net metering, exemption on electricity duty, wheeling and cross-subsidy charges).
+Nevertheless, rooftop solar projects have attracted interest from players in the entire solar value chain, ranging from module manufacturers (Tata Power Solar, Waaree Energies, Vikram Solar, etc.) to system integrators (Rays Power, Jackson Engineers) and independent power producers (Fourth Partner, Amplus, Cleanmax, Azure Power, SunEdison, Mahindra Solar, Radiance etc.) owing to falling costs and favourable regulatory policies in key states (net metering, exemption on electricity duty, wheeling and cross-subsidy charges).

 Outlook on rooftop solar PV capacity additions in India